denniseortega/beepboop/README.md

 * _Program replaces 1 with "Boop!"
   * _Example Input : 1
   * _Example Output: ["Boop!"]
-* _Program replaces numbers divisible by 3 with   "I'm sorry, Dave.
+* _Program replaces numbers divisible by 3 with   "I'm sorry, [user's name].
 I'm afraid I can't do that."

 ## Known Bugs

-_None at the moment._
+_Having trouble successfully replacing the 0s and 1s instead of just pushing the "example ouput" next to the number._

 ## Support and contact details